Bluepaw0/Bluepaw0.github.io/_posts/2025-05-11-Day20 We will go to next stage.md

 Maybe I'm not a luckey man, or my luck was used up saving my life.

 I am still bathered by my father, who wants to borrow money from me again.
-And I'm haven't brought back the money I lended to my high school classmate.
+And I'm haven't retrieved the money I lent to my high school classmate.
 It's not a small amount of money.
 I'm so naive to face society.

 Then I didn't answer the phone from my dad.